awpala/my-omscs-notes/cs-6290/11-vliw.md

 <img src="./assets/11-010A.png" width="650">
 </center>

-Among the following, which type of application is is VLIW best suited for?
+Among the following, which type of application is VLIW best suited for?
 (Rank from `1`/best to `3`/worst.)
   * Add many numbers together
     * `1` - This comprises a small, predictable loop with well-controlled dependencies, and so on.
   * Determine the best path in a maze